mikestefanello/pagoda/README.md

 - Success: `msg.Success(ctx echo.Context, message string)`
 - Info: `msg.Info(ctx echo.Context, message string)`
 - Warning: `msg.Warning(ctx echo.Context, message string)`
-- Danger: `msg.Danger(ctx echo.Context, message string)`
+- Error: `msg.Error(ctx echo.Context, message string)`

 #### Rendering messages

-When a flash message is retrieved from storage in order to be rendered, it is deleted from storage so that it cannot be rendered again.
+When a flash message is retrieved from storage to be rendered, it is deleted from storage so that it cannot be rendered again.

 A [component](#components), `FlashMessages()`, is provided to render flash messages within your UI.